zhyx12/JAL/README.md

 ![](figure/results.png)

 ## Introduction
-Please follow [faster-rcnn](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0) respository to setup the environment.
-In this project, we use Pytorch 1.0.1 and CUDA version is 10.0.130.
+In this project, we use Pytorch 1.1.0 and CUDA version is 10.0.

 ## Datasets
 ### Datasets Preparation